tableflip/tableflip/Constitution.md

 #### Liability of members

-**1.2** The liability of the members is limited to the amount, if any, unpaid on the shares help by them.
+**1.2** The liability of the members is limited to the amount, if any, unpaid on the shares held by them.

 ## PART 2
 ### THE MEMBERS' POWER AND RESPONSIBILITIES